nyc-crh/site/content/gallery/binet-simon.md

 closeRdLink:
 eventname: American psychologists adapt Alfred Binet’s intelligence test for use in schools.
 caption: >
  Psychologists developed intelligence tests or measures of “intelligence quotient” or “IQ.”
-They suggested that a “normal” child will be able to accomplish these tasks by the stated age.
+They suggested that a “normal” child would be able to accomplish these tasks by the stated age.
 archive_source: >
  Raymond A. Schwegler, *A Teacher’s Manual for the Use of the Binet-Simon Scale* (Topeka: Kansas State Printing Office, 1914).
 source_link: >